Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Per-GB Bandwidth Pricing: The Residential Proxy Standard

 Per-GB pricing is the dominant model for residential proxies.
-You pay for the total data transferred through the proxy — both request data sent and response data received.
+You pay for the total data transferred through the proxy, both request data sent and response data received.
 Every byte counts toward your allocation.

 Typical pricing ranges:

-• Mid volume (10-100GB/month) — $6-10/GB.
+• Mid volume (10 to 100GB/month) $6 to $10/GB.
 The sweet spot for most businesses.
 Volume discounts start appearing.

-Watch out for: Failed requests still consume bandwidth.
+Watch out for.
+Failed requests still consume bandwidth.
 If a request returns a block page or error, you paid for that data transfer without getting useful results.
 A provider with a 70% success rate effectively costs 30% more than their stated per-GB rate because nearly a third of your bandwidth produces nothing usable.

 Per-IP and Per-Port Pricing: The Datacenter Model

-Per-IP pricing charges a fixed monthly fee for each proxy IP address you control.
-This model dominates the datacenter proxy market because datacenter IPs are static, dedicated resources that the provider allocates specifically to you.
+Per-IP pricing charges a fixed monthly fee for each proxy IP you control.
+This model dominates the datacenter proxy market because datacenter IPs are static, dedicated resources the provider allocates specifically to you.

 Typical pricing ranges: